azure123devops123/my-helm/README.md

   - `kubectl get services`          - Get the service name

   - `minikube service mywebapp`     - minikube launch a web browser -> http://127.0.0.1:51311/hello

+  OR

+  - `curl localhost:51311/hello`    - We can check in the terminal we can see its returning some traffic.

+**STEP NO. 6 - Lets template few things in the service deployment and configmap files and then pass the values.yaml file**

+- `helm upgrade mywebapp-release webapp1/ --values webapp1/values.yaml` - Noticed: Release has been upgraded

+- `helm ls`          - We can see REVISION is updated to 2

+- `kubectl get all`  - All the old pods are terminated and the new pods has been created with the new name.
+Check the age of the pods.

+Lets template the rest of our application and upgrade the release:

+- `helm upgrade mywebapp-release webapp1/ --values webapp1/values.yaml` - Noticed: Release has been upgraded

+- `helm ls`          - We can see REVISION is updated to 3

+- `kubectl get all`  - All the old pods are terminated and the new pods has been created with the new name.
+Check the age of the pods.

+Add the code into NOTES.txt so the user can get the output in the terminal to let the use know how to access the application.

+- `helm upgrade mywebapp-release webapp1/ --values webapp1/values.yaml` - Noticed: Release has been upgraded

+Copy the both commands from terminal an run them in the terminal and you will see the PORT FORWARDING:
+Forwarding from 127.0.0.1:8080 -> 8080

+- Check in the browser:     http://127.0.0.1:8080/hello    (WORKING)

+OR

+- `curl 127.0.0.1:8080/hello`          (WORKING)